X-Men Destiny (T, Xbox 360)

 Blood of the Werewolf's gameplay alternates between indoor sections of analog stick shooting in human form, and outdoor sections of tearing shit up in wolf form.
 The human sections are the more tolerable of the two styles, but overreliant on insta-kill stampers.
 The wolf sections can fuck off; the wolf is a huge target, has to be in the enemy's face to damage them, has to wait about two seconds between attacks to do any meaningful damage, and something feels off about the double jump.
 I also kept running off ledges because the collider that keeps the wolf on platforms doesn't go as far back as you think it does.
 And when your werewolf game has me dreading turning into the wolf, you have done something very wrong.

-Add in fucked up hit boxes, cheap-shotting enemies to go with all the one-hit kill traps, and bosses with repetitive patterns but huge health bears, and you have the most irritating game experience of the year so far.
+Add in fucked up hit boxes, cheap-shotting enemies to go with all the one-hit kill traps, and bosses with repetitive patterns but huge health bars, and you have the most irritating game experience of the year so far.

 After a final level consisting of obnoxious jumps and an underwhelming final boss, the game ends with a cliffhanger for a sequel that will probably never be made.
 Do developers keep doing this to make sure they have another project to work on?
 Or do they run out of money halfway through, cobble together an ending, and ship what they have, hoping to make enough money to finish the story?